 Udall’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small city, Udall doesn't have a public transportation system that people use for their commute.
+Udall is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Udall in 2022 was $28,172, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $112,688 for a family of four.
 However, Udall contains both very wealthy and poor people as well.